How to pre-order EA Sports FC 24, the first post-Fifa game

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-EA Sports FC 24 is the first football game without Fifa – here’s everything you need to know
+EA Sports reveals FC 24’s first Ultimate Team Heroes – here’s how to pre-order the game

 The closed beta is rumoured to open in early August, ahead of the game’s release